VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

-For example, to design the waveform for the consonant "V" (IPA symbol /v/), we first dragged a sine wave into the Waveform Visualizer and set the frequency to be 300 Hz (primary component).
-Then we multiplied it with another sine wave at 8 Hz (envelope).
-The combined waveform was then saved in the Waveform Library as "Consonant\_B".
-Alternatively, when the envelope was not available in the Waveform Library (e.g., $cos^2$ for consonant "H"), we designed the waveform in Syntacts and imported the .CSV file into our GUI Editor.
-We then used the "create new chain" function to create a virtual layout with four chains of vibration units on the canvas.
-We selected each of the designated vibration units (i.e., i6, ii6, iii6, iv6), assigned the custom waveform, and set the time range from 0 to 400 ms. Finally, we clicked the "play" button to validate the design.
-The average time for an experienced haptic researcher on our research team to create one phoneme was one minute and five seconds.
-Therefore, the whole phoneme design process could be finished in 42 minutes.
-While the original paper did not mention the waveform design time, we believe the streamlined waveform creation process led to a significant reduction of design time.
+To design the waveform for the consonant "V" (IPA symbol /v/), for example, we began by dragging a 300 Hz sine wave into the Waveform Visualizer and multiplying it with an 8 Hz sine wave, saving the result as a custom waveform in the library.
+If an envelope waveform like $cos^2$ (for consonant "H") was unavailable, we created it in Syntacts \cite{pezent2020syntacts} and imported it into the Editor.
+We then used the "create new chain" function to design a layout with four chains of vibration units on the canvas.
+We selected each of the designated units (i.e., i6, ii6, iii6, iv6), assigned the custom waveform, set the duration as 400 ms. Finally, we validated the design by clicking the "Play" button.
+An experienced haptic researcher averaged one minute and five seconds to design a phoneme, and would thus complete the entire process in 42 minutes.
+This streamlined design process would foster rapid design iterations.